jessecravens/jessecravens.github.io/source/_posts/2014-08-06-ember-dot-js-workshops.markdown

 <img class="imgR400" alt="Jesse Cravens Future Insights 2014" src="/images/future_insights/workshop2.jpg">

 My workshop was an 8 hour, beginner to intermediate level, course on Ember.js.
-I've added it to our [HTML Hacks](http://html5hacks.com/training) training content.
+I've added it to our [HTML5 Hacks](http://html5hacks.com/training) training content.
 If you or your company need training, give us a shout.

 Here is a brief outline of the workshop:

-# Introducing Ember.js
 ## Getting Started with the Starter Kit
 ## Ember Inspector Overview